Author has written 5 stories for Legend of Zelda, and Misc. Games.

 These are the News:

-Progression of The Dolor Mortis Curse:
+Progression of The Dolor Mortis Curse: ALMOST COMPLETE

 I threw out the whole Reader's Questions thing to make room for this section.
 I want to keep you informed about the progression of my (sorta) studies in the art of writing horror, as well as the progression of the last chapters in The Dolor Mortis Curse.
 Maybe it will motivate me to write in it a little bit every day if I'm in direct touch with you, dear readers.
 So I'll try to post the progression I'm doing with date.
-Let's see if it works :D Ah, if there is written 'in progress...' then that means I'm not done yet, there may still be something coming that day.
+Let's see if it works :D Oh, if there is written 'in progress...' then that means I'm not done yet, there may still be something coming that day.

 First you have to know that my mother language is not English.
 I've so to say relearned it in about two years by reading in English, writing in English and watching English television and movies.
 So if ever you find a phrase or expression which you definitely can't say in English, please tell me!
 I'm always open for corrections and stuff to learn in this wonderful language, so feel free to contact me if you see anything.